On the subregular $J$-rings of Coxeter systems: Computation of

 \end{proof}

-For the third and most involved case, it remains to compute products of the form $t_xt_y$ in $J_C$ where $x$ ends in the letter $y$ starts with and the last dihedral segment $x_p$ of $x$ contain the same set of letters as the first dihedral segment $y_1$ of $y$.
-By Theorem \hyperref[dihedral factorization]{F}, to understand $t_{x} t_{y}$ we need to first understand $t_{x_p}t_{y_1}$.
-This leads us to the configuration studied in Proposition \ref{d3}.
-We illustrate below how we may combine Proposition \ref{d3} and Theorem \hyperref[dihedral factorization]{F} to compute $t_xt_y$.
+It remains to consider the case where $x$ ends with the letter $y$ starts with and the last dihedral segment of $x$, say $x_p$, involves the same two letters as the the first dihedral segment, say $y_1$, of $y$.
+To compute $t_xt_y$ in this case, we need to use Theorem \ref{dihedral factorization} to factor $t_x$ and $t_y$ and then compute $t_{x_p}\cdot t_{y_1}$ by Corollary \ref{d3}.
+Repeated use of this idea and Proposition \ref{d2} will eventually allow us to express $t_xt_y$ as a linear combination of $t_z (z\in C)$.
+We illustrate this below.